wso2/docs-is/en/docs/authenticate/regular-webapp-oidc.md

     &code_challenge_method=S256
     ```

-2. Obtain the access token by sending a token request to the token endpoint using the authorization code recieved in step 1, and the client ID and client secret obtained when configuring the service provider.
+2. Obtain the access token by sending a token request to the token endpoint using the `authorization_code` recieved in step 1, and the `Client_ID` and `<Client_Secret>` obtained when configuring the service provider.

     !!! tip
         If you are using PKCE, include the `code_verifier` parameter in the request.